hyper-neutrino/yuno/README.md

 (* only if the remainder of the chain starting at `1 ...` is an LCC)

 Also, again, if an unmatched nilad is encountered, output the current value, set `λ` to the nilad, and continue.

+### TODO

+- monad: is the current year a leap year?
+- monad: get the number of days in each month depending on the year